 - Accurately process payrolls for faculty, staff and students. - Continue to provide training and formalize feedback as to the effectiveness of the material presented. - Continue to assist with the new hire orientations and review feedback to improve the effectiveness of the orientations. - Continue to assist each new student hire with their new hire paperwork (tax forms, I-9, retirement, and direct deposit); then process those payroll items as well. - Participation with the online COS team to implement the COS rewrite to meet the needs of the end users; formalize feedback as to the effectiveness of the changes.
 We have been on hold with this by ITS for quite some time as other campus initiatives have required attention first. - Strive to improve upon our late hires and post deadline submissions rankings by continuing to provide COS users with forthcoming processing deadlines.
 Extra reminders prior to larger payrolls at the beginning of each semester are provided to all COS users. - Complete roll-out for the online Time and Attendance System (TAS) Classified group (CSEA, PEF, and University Police).
-Payroll's vacant Office Assistant 2 position continually affects the ability to accomplish these larger initiatives.
-It is planned to begin the small group trainings for this (with employee and supervisor) during the semester break of the 2018-2019 academic year. - Continue to implement the COS rewrite of the online COS system as needed to meet the needs of the end users and comply with System Administration modifications.
-Work in collaboration with IT staff to implement recommendations. - Continue to promote the Direct Deposit program and increase our student enrollment in direct deposit. - Continue the promotion of the self-service features of the SUNY HR portal and the NYS Payroll online option for W-2 reprints, Direct Deposit stub printing opt-out, W-2 printing opt-out, tax changes, etc. - Remain abreast of continually changing federal, State and SUNY policies to ensure continued compliance with applicable rules and regulations. - Hire an Office Assistant 2 for our vacant position.
-Purchasing
+Payroll's vacant Office Assistant 2 position continually affected the ability to accomplish these larger initiatives.
+The Finance and Administration division will be converted first, with the other divisions to follow. - Continue to implement the COS rewrite of the online COS system as needed to meet the needs of the end users and comply with System Administration modifications.
+Work in collaboration with IT staff to implement recommendations. - Continue to promote the Direct Deposit program and increase our student enrollment in direct deposit. - Implement new/additional audit measures for greater checks and balances for Direct Deposit, tax withholding, and paycheck deduction entries. - Increase fraud prevention measures and awareness of payroll staff as new schemes and attempts at fraudulent requests are increasing for campus payroll offices. - Continue the promotion of the self-service features of the SUNY HR portal and the NYS Payroll online option for W-2 reprints, Direct Deposit stub printing opt-out, W-2 printing opt-out, tax changes, etc. - Remain abreast of continually changing federal, State and SUNY policies to ensure continued compliance with applicable rules and regulations.